kbase/kb_sdk/doc/Module_builder.md

  - You will also need to set the JAVA_HOME environment variable to point to your Java installation.
 3. Latest version of XCode (includes make and other developer tools)
 4. ant: http://ant.apache.org/
+ - You will also need to add ant to your PATH environment variable.
 5. git (command-line version): https://git-scm.com/ (should come with Xcode)
 6. Create a GitHub account if you do not have one already: https://github.com
  - All modules in KBase are pulled and registered from public GitHub repositories